lolz3r/parking/README.md

 The system should provide me with the ability to find out:

-a) Registration numbers of all cars of a particular colour.
+- Registration numbers of all cars of a particular colour.

-b) Slot number in which a car with a given registration number is parked.
+- Slot number in which a car with a given registration number is parked.

-c) Slot numbers of all slots where a car of a particular colour is parked.
+- Slot numbers of all slots where a car of a particular colour is parked.

 We interact with the system via a simple set of commands which produce a specific output.
 The system should allow input in two ways:

-1) It should provide us with an interactive command prompt based shell where commands can be typed in
+- It should provide us with an interactive command prompt based shell where commands can be typed in

-2) It should accept a filename as a parameter at the command prompt and read the commands from that file
+- It should accept a filename as a parameter at the command prompt and read the commands from that file

+### Requiremnts

 You have to solve the problem without any external libraries except for a testing lib for TDD.

 Your solution must build+run on Linux.

 ### License